Why Do People Migrate? A Systems Explanation

 What are the main causes of migration?

-The main causes of migration include economic instability, lack of opportunity, rising living costs, weak public services, and political or social instability.
+The main causes of migration include economic instability, lack of opportunity, rising living costs, weak public services, family reunification, environmental pressure, and political or social instability.

 Is migration random?

-Migration is not random.
-It follows structured patterns shaped by economic pressure, policy pathways, and institutional capacity.
+No. Migration follows structured patterns shaped by economic pressure, policy pathways, family networks, labor demand, and institutional capacity.

 The Groundwork